Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Biology (0610) students who want active transport — movement against a concentration gradient using energy — to become a reliable source of marks instead of a label they apply to any uphill movement.
+Who this is for: Cambridge IGCSE Biology (0610) students who want active transport — movement against a concentration gradient using energy — to become reliable marks instead of a process they confuse with diffusion.

-What query it owns: how to understand and revise active transport in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise active transport in Cambridge IGCSE Biology.

 Why this is safe: this page owns the active transport revision-guide angle, while Tutopiya’s Active Transport subtopic page owns the learning resource and the free Active Transport quiz owns the practice.